Five considerations for year-end wealth planning

 A change in personal or business circumstances

-For many, major life changes can impact their finances, such as a new job, changes in relationship status, the birth of a new child or grandchild or the passing of a loved one.
-For business owners, the change could be buying a new business, expanding current operations or selling the company to start a new chapter.
+For many, major life changes can impact their finances, such as a new job, changes in relationship status, the birth of a new child or grandchild, or the passing of a loved one.
+For business owners, the change could be buying a new business, expanding current operations, or selling the company to start a new chapter.
 When life changes, there are tax and investing strategies that individuals and business owners may want to take advantage of before the end of a tax year.

 For instance, someone with a new child may want to start contributing to a registered education savings plan (ESP) to save for their education.
 Many people also purchase disability or life insurance to ensure their loved ones are looked after if they become disabled or pass away.
-“Insurance provides both protection and peace of mind,” Russell says.
+“Insurance provides both protection and peace of mind,” Triganza says.

 Individuals who have group insurance through their employer should review their coverage to ensure it is enough to meet their needs.
 A qualified insurance advisor or financial planner can assist in determining if additional insurance is required.

-“With a lot of people changing jobs in recent years, or pursuing entrepreneurship, it’s a good idea to make sure that you have the right insurance coverage to meet your needs,” says Iain Russell Director of Harbour InvestmentRussell encourages individuals to ensure they are properly covered, and also that their family and businesses are properly protected by utilizing professionals for an annual insurance review.
+“With a lot of people changing jobs in recent years, or pursuing entrepreneurship, it’s a good idea to make sure that you have the right insurance coverage to meet your needs,” says Jeffrey Triganza, Director of Harbour Investment PartnersTriganza encourages individuals to ensure they are properly covered, and also that their family and businesses are properly protected by utilizing professionals for an annual insurance review.

 As part of year-end planning, consider how you are contributing to your own retirement.
 In some cases, you may participate in an employer-sponsored defined benefit plan or defined contribution plan.
-In other cases, it may be matching programs, deferred profit-sharing plans or any combination of plans which may not be limited to those above.
-They key is to ensure that you’re taking advantage of programs that will maximize your ability to save towards retirement.
+In other cases, it may be matching programs, deferred profit-sharing plans, or any combination of plans which may not be limited to those above.
+The key is to ensure that you’re taking advantage of programs that will maximize your ability to save towards retirement.

 Someone who starts or buys a business may also need to consider how they will be compensated, either through a salary, dividends, or both.
 More information for business owners is below.